lpezet/agentic-esm/README.md

 So I get to the point where, I understand things a bit more and I found out where the problem is.
 1. `transformIgnorePatterns` is indeed used by Jest for each file it processes, to figure out whether to ignore it or not.
 It's used here: https://github.com/jestjs/jest/blob/v29.7.0/packages/jest-transform/src/ScriptTransformer.ts#L839, in the `shouldTransform()` function of the ScriptTransformer.
 It seems there's a default rule: `/\/node_modules\/|\.pnp\.[^\/]+$/`, which will indeed catch anyting in `node_modules`.
 2. Provided we specify an "exclusion" (inclusion?) rule in `transformIgnorePatterns`, we still have to specify a transformer in `transform`.
 The reason is that it will go through the rules here: https://github.com/jestjs/jest/blob/v29.7.0/packages/jest-transform/src/ScriptTransformer.ts#L259.
-In your last example, it will loop only once (only one rulle) and `transformRegExp` would be '^.+\\.ts$' and `transformPath` would be **ts-jest**.
 3. On a side note, the Jest cache intervenes here: https://github.com/jestjs/jest/blob/v29.7.0/packages/jest-transform/src/ScriptTransformer.ts#L493.
 The transformed code is cached, and if found in the cache, it won't transform the source code again.
 So calling jest --clearCache is  must when tweaking transform settings for Jest.
 4. This is where the "magic" happens: https://github.com/jestjs/jest/blob/v29.7.0/packages/jest-transform/src/ScriptTransformer.ts#L511.
 At this point: 1) the file should not be ignored, and 2) we have a rules for transformers and 3) one of those transformer rules matches the file of interest, so 4) we have a transformer for it.
 5. I'll need to look now into that transformer a bit more because I still have issues which I'll discuss below.